 Nostalgic design elegance and timeless styling have always been high priorities of the ECM Manufacture company.
 Therefore, tradition and style are cultivated and displayed in the in-house ECM Manufacture museum.

-Wolfgang Hauck’s private museum contains a multitude of historical espresso machines and grinders that make an espresso lover’s heart beat faster.
+The Hauck family's private museum contains a multitude of historical espresso machines and grinders that make an espresso lover’s heart beat faster.
 Representative units from different eras of espresso culture are permanently exhibited in the museum.

 From the first brewing systems of the 1920s (e.g. Victoria Arduino, San Marco, to the classic hand-operated machines (e.g. Gaggia, La Cimbali) and to the legendary Faema machines with the E61 brew group, the ECM Manufacture museum documents development and progress in the espresso machine sector.